PSU-ICDS/icds_docs/docs/file-system/transferring-files.md

 ### Globus Connect Personal

-Globus Connect Personal can turn your personal computer (laptop or desktop) into a Globus endpoint.
+Globus Connect Personal can make files from your personal computer (laptop or desktop) available as a Globus collection.
 Once set up, you can securely transfer files between your computer and other Globus collections.

 To get started, download and install the Globus Connect Personal client, available for